How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Data

 \section{Data}

 In our empirical application, we analyze sales data on coupon campaigns of a retailer, which are available on the data science platform \cite*{kaggle2021} under the denomination `Predicting Coupon Redemption'.
-The dataset contains information on socio-economic characteristics of retail store customers, on the coupons they have received during the campaigns as well as on their coupon redemption and purchasing behavior.
-The retail store has run several campaigns to issue coupons with discounts for certain products, with some coupons being applicable to individual products only and others to a range of products.
-In each of the 18 partly time-overlapping campaigns falling into the time span covered by the dataset, the store has distributed 1 to 208 different coupon types each applicable to up to 12,000 products which mainly belong to the same product category.
-The coupons were distributed in such a way that each customer received 0 to 37 different coupons per campaign with the composition of this set of coupons differing between the recipients.
+The dataset contains information on socio-economic characteristics of retail store customers, the coupons they have received during the campaigns as well as on their coupon redemption and purchasing behavior.
+The retail store ran several campaigns issuing coupons with discounts for certain products, with some coupons being applicable to individual products only and others to a range of products.
+In each of the 18 partially time-overlapping campaigns falling into the time span covered by the dataset, the store distributed 1 to 208 different coupon types each applicable to up to 12,000 products, most of which belong to the same product category.
+The coupons were distributed in such a way that each customer received 0 to 37 different coupons per campaign with the composition of this set of coupons varying between the recipients.
 Apart from the information on provided coupons, the dataset contains details on all purchases made by each registered customer between January 2012 and July 2013, including the date of the transaction, the redeemed coupons, the product type of each purchased product and the price paid.